wbcmedia/wbcmedia.github.io/draft.md

 **_Tripps_** : Oh, I don't know.
 I'll probably live on the streets.
 At least I've still got my looks.
 I might make a few quid table-dancing at the Hanging Gate.

 **_Mrs Buttermuffin_** : Don't be silly Mrs Tripps, table-dancing at the Hanging Gate?
 With those low ceilings?
 It wouldn't be safe.
 Now, stop all this talk about living on the streets.
 That man has taken what's ours.
 I'm not having it.
-We're going to fight back.
-We're going to ruin his plans.
+We're going to fight back!

 **_Freddie_** : But what can we do Mrs B. We can't stop this golf course.
 Pretty soon we'll be overrun with annoying rich men who won't stop talking about their handicaps and sand-wedges